 But when it happens too much or too often, and the immune system starts responding, the notorious inflammation starts.

-Because the first place affected is the gut, there are a number of symptoms right there.
+When talking about leaky gut, the first place affected is the gut and there are a number of symptoms right there.

-Things such as abdominal pain, bloating, gas, nausea, vomiting, heartburn, constipation or diarrhea.
+Things such as abdominal pain, bloating, gas, nausea, vomiting, heartburn, constipation or diarrhea, bad breath.
 Not to mention that if foods, even healthy foods, aren't properly digested, their nutrients aren't properly absorbed.
 Poor absorption can lead to lack of essential vitamins and minerals for the optimal health of every cell in your body.